 How is the housing market dealing with the current climate?

 The housing market across the globe is one of the most unique sectors, as it requires members of staff and possible customers to enter someone’s home and intimate space.
 The space which the government identifies as the battleground for combating the virus.

-To allow the market to perform and promote the completion of transactions or lettings, homeowners, estate/lettings agents and landlords have to operate in a manner which promotes social distancing.
+To allow the market to perform and promote the completion of transactions or lettings, homeowners, estate/lettings agents, and landlords have to operate in a manner that promotes social distancing.
 So how will they do this?